openfisca/openfisca-doc/coding-the-legislation/25_vectorial_computing.md

         )
 ```

-If the first condition is met, the first value will be returned, without considering the other conditions.
-For instance, if `salary = 100`, `salary <= 500` is true and therefore `200` will be returned.
+If the first condition is met, the first value will be assigned, without considering the other conditions.
+For instance, if `salary = 100`, `salary <= 500` is true and therefore `200` will be assigned.
 It doesn't matter that `salary <= 1000` is also true.

-If the first condition is not met, then only the second condition will be considered.

 If no condition is met, `0` will be returned.
 The previous formula is thus strictly equivalent to: